nikomatsakis/mutable/README.md

 `MutVec<T>` yields up values of type `T` (as opposed to `&T`, for a standard vector).

-I intend to implement a `MutMap` type but didn't get around to it. =)
+I intend to implement a `MutMap` type but didn't get around to it. =) One obstacle though is that we would need to have a stronger notion of purity (see the next section).
+Notably, we would need to ensure that the `Hash` and `Eq` traits are 'purely' implemented.

 ## "Pure cloning"